Smrdgy/renpy-journey-keeper/README.md

 #### Solution:
 1. Count the number of rows and columns in the save/load grid.
 2. Open settings (⚙️).
-3. Find `Custom slots grid` checkbox under `Save/Load` section.
+3. Find and enable `Custom slots grid` checkbox under `Save/Load` section.
 4. Use the `+` and `-` buttons to match the row and column numbers from step 1.

 #### Reason:
 Some games with custom save/load screens may encounter issues if two variables, `renpy.store.gui.file_slot_cols` and `renpy.store.gui.file_slot_rows`, are defined incorrectly.
-This misconfiguration can confuse the autosave counter, leading to saves either overflowing the grid or prematurely jumping to another page.
+This misconfiguration can confuse the autosave counter, leading saves to either overflow the grid or prematurely jumping to another page.

 # Known issues